maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 Simply prepend `TF_VAR_` to the variable name, and Terraform will fill in the new value.
 In this example, the values are defined as CI/CD variables.

-## Remote data backend
+## Remote data back-end

-While this solves most problems, we still have decentralized states.
+While this solves most problems, the state is still decentralized.
 One on GitLab and one locally.
-To make up for that, we can define GitLab as a remote data source for our state:
+To make up for that, define GitLab as a remote data source for the state:

 `variables.tf`
 ```js